Children's Hospital is part of the UPMC family.

 Pediatric intestinal transplantation has gone from a procedure many considered prohibitive only a decade ago to one that today offers children greatly improved chances of long-term survival and a quality of life that includes school, play, friends and other joys of childhood.

-Many of the advances in surgical technique, immunosuppression management and post-operative care that made such progress possible were developed by doctors at Children’s Hospital of Pittsburgh of UPMC, which continues to apply its extensive research capabilities and clinical experience to the pursuit of new ways to improve chances of young patients living full and healthy lives.
+Many of the advances in surgical technique, immunosuppression management and post-operative care that made such progress possible were developed by doctors at UPMC Children’s Hospital of Pittsburgh, which continues to apply its extensive research capabilities and clinical experience to the pursuit of new ways to improve chances of young patients living full and healthy lives.

 Early in 2003, surgeons at Children’s Hospital, the nation’s most active pediatric transplant center, performed their 100th intestinal transplant on an 8-year-old boy with short-gut syndrome.
 Within three months, he was an outpatient.
 Thanks to advances in immunosuppression pioneered at the hospital, he did not require steroids.
 Not long before, steroids had been a necessary and often unpleasant part of the post-transplant treatment to prevent the body from rejecting a donor organ.

-The timeliness of his discharge and the opportunity for him to recover without steroids underscore the remarkable gains made during the last 13 years and the critical role Children’s Hospital of Pittsburgh plays in the evolution of intestinal transplantation.
+The timeliness of his discharge and the opportunity for him to recover without steroids underscore the remarkable gains made during the last 13 years and the critical role UPMC Children’s Hospital plays in the evolution of intestinal transplantation.

 Other important advances pioneered at Children’s include new tools that allow doctors to detect early and preemptively treat infections, such as cytomegalovirus (CMV) and Epstein-Barr Virus (EBV), which can cause significant post-transplant complications.